AshenFdo2/ashenxbot/README.md

 # Register

-Click the following URL to register: [XEmpire Bot](http://t.me/empirebot/game?startapp=hero5496274031)
+Click the following URL to register:

 # How to Use
 - [Windows](#windows)